-- (6) after handling trash. - FIRST AID REQUIREMENTS:

-(1) A program will have all educators certified in first aid and cardiopulmonary resuscitation (CPR) with a pediatric component.
-Online first aid and CPR training will not be approved, unless there is a handson component included.
+- (6) after handling trash. - B. FIRST AID REQUIREMENTS: - (CPR) with a pediatric component.
+Online first aid and CPR training will not be approved, unless there is a hands-on component included.
 In-person requirements may be waived in case of an emergency.
 Staff shall obtain the first aid /CPR certification within three months of being hired.
 All staff shall maintain current first aid /CPR certification.
-Prior to licensure, at a minimum, the site director shall have first aid/CPR certification.

-(2) A program will keep a first-aid kit and a first-aid manual together in the program in a location inaccessible to children and easily accessible to adults.
-The first aid kit will contain, as a minimum, band aids, gauze pads, adhesive tape, scissors, soap, non-porous gloves, and a thermometer.

-(3) A program will treat blood spills cautiously and promptly decontaminate the area.
+Prior to licensure, at a minimum, the site director shall have first aid/CPR certification. - (2) A program will keep a first-aid kit and a first-aid manual together in the program in a location inaccessible to children and easily accessible to adults.
+The first aid kit will contain, as a minimum, band aids, gauze pads, adhesive tape, scissors, soap, non-porous gloves, and a thermometer. - (3) A program will treat blood spills cautiously and promptly decontaminate the area.
 Staff members will wear non-porous, single-use gloves when handling a blood spill, bloody diarrhea, bloody nose, or any other blood.
 A program will clean contaminated surfaces first with hot soapy water then with a disinfecting solution which is effective against HIV and hepatitis B.